13 min read

 What they gained:

-• Security: Malicious sites can't access other tabs' memory
+• Security: Malicious sites can't access other sites' memory (defense-in-depth)

 Why this worked: